hwaipy/InteractionFreePy/docs/source/usage.md

 IFLoop.join()
 ```

-Then if you register a *Server* with an invalid `ServiceName`, you should get the exception,
+Then if you register a *Service* with an invalid `ServiceName`, you should get the exception,

 ```{code-block} shell
 interactionfreepy.core.IFException: The first letter of the service name should be uppercase.